Chart Color Schemes

 Mona Vale - Warriewood (North) has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects likely to impact the area.
+AreaSearch has identified 25 projects that may impact the area.
 Notable projects include Warriewood Valley Release Area, Pittwater Plaza Redevelopment, Dove Lane Residences, and Mona Vale Place Plan.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.